WeblateOrg/weblate/docs/admin/install.rst

 ++++++++++++++

 .. versionchanged:: 2.1
-   This is no longer required, Weblate now stores all it's data in :setting:`DATA_DIR`.
+   This is no longer required, Weblate now stores all its data in :setting:`DATA_DIR`.

 The home directory for user which is running Weblate should be existing and